grafana/mimir/docs/sources/operators-guide/tools/query-tee.md

 For each incoming request, the query-tee clones the request and sends it to each configured backend.

-> **Note:** You can configure the query-tee proxy listening ports via the `-server.service-port` flag for the HTTP port and `server.grpc-service-port` flag for the gRPC port.
+> **Note:** You can configure the query-tee proxy listening ports via the `-server.http-service-port` flag for the HTTP port and `server.grpc-service-port` flag for the gRPC port.

 ## How the query-tee works